Aosta, the little Rome of the Alps

 Opposite the entrance to the Cathedral, in the heart of Aosta's historic centre, is the entrance to one of the Roman underground treasures, the Cripoportico Forense, an imposing covered underground passageway, whose original purpose is still an enigma for archaeologists.

 The Cryptoportico is divided into three double corridors with barrel vaults, supported by sturdy travertine arches, and lit by splayed windows that also ensure air flow.
-Built in the Augustan age, like the Arch of Augustus and the Porta Pretoria, when the whole of Aosta must have been one big construction site, they served the function of retaining and levelling the ground, but are thought to have been used as rooms linked to the imperial cult or as headquarters for religious or civil corporations.
+Built in the Augustan age, like the Arch of Augustus and the Porta Pretoria, when the whole of Aosta must have been one big construction site, they served the function of retaining and levelling the ground, but are thought to have supported the porticoes of the two temples dedicated to the imperial cult and to the worship of Jupiter, Juno and Minerva.

 A few more steps through Roman Aosta